yyz1989/pluggable-ontology-construction-service/README.md

 state.
 Then all the information contained in this ontology can be used for other further usages such as activity recognition, information enrichment, query and search, etc.

+The Web UIs for consuming this service can be found in the repository `rme-web`.

 The author is not authorized to share the source code of the other components from GreenerBuildings project for running a complete smart environment.
 Please contact the author for further research and questions.